你好! Nǐ hǎo!

 Raising multilingual children – where do I even begin?

-If this is your first time here, I want to know how overwhelmed I felt at the beginning.
+If this is your first time here, I want you to know how overwhelmed I felt at the beginning.
 The feeling is normal and common, and I’m here to help.
 I’ve written a number of guides on frequently asked questions which can jump-start your multilingual journey.

 Before diving into language activities, books, and other resources, please review these guides on how to teach kids a second language at home: